 Otherwise you could find yourself approaching a red stop light in your neighborhood and realise you can’t get your feet free from the pedals.
 Slowly you fall to the road still seated on your bike.
 Embarrassing and painful.

 However once you get used to the click in and click out it becomes second nature.

 Your spinning shoes should be lighter in weight which will again make you more comfortable and your feet will not feel as tired.
 It is possible to buy very light shoes made from carbon fiber but the price does become a bit high.

-Regular cycling shoes are pretty light and still affordable.
+Regular cycling shoes or workout shoes are pretty light and still affordable.
 Unless you are a professional racer the difference of a few grams should not make too much of a difference in your performance.